 It is a treatment for advanced medullary thyroid cancer.
 This means that the cancer can't be removed by surgery or has spread to other parts of the body.

 You might also have it as part of a clinical trial for other types cancer, including other types of thyroid cancer.

 How it works

-Vandetanib is a type of biological therapy called a cancer growth blocker.
+Vandetanib is a type of a cancer growth blocker.
 It stops signals (chemical messengers) that cancer cells use to divide and grow.